Scientific Name

 Description

 Adromischus hemisphaericus is a small succulent shrub with suberect or decumbent branches that bear grey-green leaves with or without darker spots and flaking wax.
-It grows up to 10 inches (25 cm) tall.
-Leaves are oblanceolate to obovate, rarely orbicular, up to 1.8 inches (4.5 cm) long and up to 1.2 inches (3 cm) wide.
-Flowers have pink fused petal lobes and green tubes and appear on erect, up to 12 inches (30 cm) tall spikes.
+It can grow up to 10 inches (25 cm) tall.
+The leaves are oblanceolate to obovate, rarely orbicular, and can measure up to 1.8 inches (4.5 cm) long and up to 1.2 inches (3 cm) wide.

 Hardiness